lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 **Chapter \ref{it_takes_two}** (\nameref{it_takes_two} on page \pageref{it_takes_two}) provides building blocks for understanding and regulating the sexual reproduction and mode of transmission of the _Azolla_ & _N. azollae_ symbiosis.
 Such understanding is a pre-requisite for agricultural application of a novel crop symbiosis.
 Several _Azolla_ specimens collected all over the Netherlands were all the same species for they produced viable offspring.
-We found that FR light and sporophyte density were main initiators of sexual reproduction while nitrogen availiblity was an inhibitor.
+We found that FR light and sporophyte density were main initiators of sexual reproduction while nitrogen availability was an inhibitor.
 FR-responsive transcripts included MIKCC homologues of CMADS1 and miR319-controlled GAMYB transcription factors in the fern, transporters in _N. azollae_, and ycf2 in chloroplasts.
 Phylogenomic analyses of MIKCC transcription factors suggested that control of flowering and flower organ specification may have originated from the diploid to haploid phase transition in the homosporous common ancestor of ferns and seed plants.

-Sexual reproduction of the symbiosis requires that the symbiont is systematically stored in dissemination stages to reinnoculate the next generation of hosts.
+Sexual reproduction of the symbiosis requires that the symbiont is systematically stored in dissemination stages to reinoculate the next generation of hosts.
 Contrasting earlier theories, we propose that _N. azollae_ does not colonise developing megasporocarps travelling from leaf pockets to megasporocarps via small channels.
-Instead, we theorise that they colonise early sporocarp initials of both typles, but are only retained in megasporocarps.
+Instead, we theorise that they colonise early sporocarp initials of both types, but are only retained in megasporocarps.
 This method of transmission is identical to colonisation of leaf primordia, hence requires no separate machinery and explains consistent observation of _N. azollae_ in very young microsporocarps.

-**Chapter \ref{phylogeny_workflow}** (\nameref{phylogeny_workflow} on page \pageref{phylogeny_workflow}) describes a workflow for creating large and state-of-the-art phylogentic trees of gene families; examplified in landplants.
+**Chapter \ref{phylogeny_workflow}** (\nameref{phylogeny_workflow} on page \pageref{phylogeny_workflow}) describes a workflow for creating large and state-of-the-art phylogenetic trees of gene families; exemplified in land plants.
 Studying fern genetics, the _Azolla_ lab often deals with fern genes that are homologous (similar in sequence) to a seed plant gene.
 With phylogeny, we aim to assess the evolution of a gene family and orthology/paralogy of _Azolla_ genes to model species their genes.
 While many user friendly methods exist to create phylogenetic trees, these are often either closed-source, or their performance is limited.
-Here I created a workflow for basic phylogeny inference with state-of-the-art open source tools, unlimitted in their performance.
+Here I created a workflow for basic phylogeny inference with state-of-the-art open source tools, unlimited in their performance.
 This workflow is aimed at user skilled in reading a phylogeny, but not in using the CML tools to use the latest software to build them.
 It covers data-selection, multiple sequences alignment, alignment trimming, and tree inference.
-Additionally, it provides tools to create semi-automatic mark-up for phylogenetic trees in the iToL webinterface.
+Additionally, it provides tools to create semi-automatic mark-up for phylogenetic trees in the iToL web interface.

 ## Appendices